M-Dan-Akhtar/M-Dan-Akhtar/README.md

 ## Hi there 👋

-My name is Mo, and I am a software developer interested in full stack applications!
+My name is Dan, and I am a software developer interested in full stack applications!

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/m-dan-akhtar/)